TomographicImaging/CIL/docs/source/framework.rst

 * :math:`\tilde{A} = \binom{A}{\alpha L}`
 * :math:`\tilde{b} = \binom{b}{0}`

-this can now be recognised as a least squares problem which can be solved by any algorithm in the :code:`ccpi.optimisation` which can solve least squares problem, e.g. CGLS.
+this can now be recognised as a least squares problem which can be solved by any algorithm in the :code:`cil.optimisation` which can solve least squares problem, e.g. CGLS.

 .. math::